How To Edit Your WordPress User Profile

 Here you can change your login password details.

-Use the New Password section only if you are required to change your login password.
+Use the New Password section only if you need to change your login password.
 You will need to confirm your new password before the system can accept the password change.

 13 – Log Out Of All Other Sessions

-To learn more about logging securely out of WordPress, see this tutorial:
+To learn more about logging out securely in WordPress, see the tutorial below:

 14 – Update Profile

-- The email address on your profile is never sent to any other site (including WordPress) and it is never displayed on your site (unless you specifically choose to publish it, or use a WP theme that displays the email address).
+- The email address on your profile is never sent to any other site (including WordPress) and it is never shown on your site (unless you decided to publish it, or use a theme that displays your email address).

-Adding certain plugins to your site (e.g. for adding social media features), may insert or remove fields in the User Profile screen (e.g. add a Facebook URL field, insert extra fields related to the plugin, etc…)
+Adding certain plugins to your site (e.g. for adding social media features), may insert or remove fields in the User Profile area (e.g. add a Facebook URL field, display extra fields related to the plugin, etc…)

-There are a number of plugins that allow you to customize user profile fields.
-You can browse these plugins by going to Add Plugins and searching for “user profile fields” inside your WP dashboard …
+There are a number of plugins that let you change user profile fields.
+You can browse many free plugins by going to Add Plugins and searching for “user profile fields” inside your dashboard …

-See Tip #3 in the “User Profile: Additional Info” section below for an example of a free plugin that lets you hide unnecessary user profile fields.
+See Tip #3 in the “Useful Tips Related To Your Profile” section below for an example of a free plugin that lets you hide unnecessary user profile fields.

-As mentioned previously, your Profile section has a number of fields that allow you to enter extra contact information such as:
+As mentioned above, your WordPress Profile area has a number of fields that allow you to enter extra contact information such as:

-Most users simply ignore these fields.
+Normally, you would just ignore this section.
 Some WordPress theme developers, however, may choose to customize their templates to display this and other contact information.

 If this is the case, then you can choose to set up accounts with these services (if you haven’t already done so) and then add your details to the appropriate fields in the Contact Info section.